stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/Milestone-3/README.md

 Hello!
 This folder contains all of the work completed for milestone 3 of the individual mini data analysis project.

 ### Goals
+For milestone 3, there were three main goals

 ### Files